-Those bargaining unit members holding schedule B1 Athletic position(s) will receive a One Hundred Seventy Five dollar (\$175) bonus in addition to the Schedule B1 stipend for each such extra duty position held during the school year.
+Those unit employees holding Schedule B1 Athletic position(s) will receive a One Hundred Seventy-Five Dollars (\$175) bonus in addition to the Schedule B1 stipend for each such extra duty position held during the school year.

-Schedule B2 (Non-Athletic):
+Schedule B2 (Academic):

-All Non-Athletic extracurricular positions in Schedule B2 (Non-Athletic) shall be offered first to bargaining unit members.
-Except members on extracurricular probation, no teacher shall be released from any Non-Athletic extra-curricular program unless it is for just cause or resignation.
+All Academic extracurricular positions in Schedule B2 (Academic) shall be offered first to unit employees.
+Except members on extracurricular probation, no teacher shall be released from any Academic extra-curricular program unless it is for just cause or resignation.
 The extracurricular probationary period shall be one (1) academic year.

-The School District will post to the membership by June 1 of each year the Schedule B2 (Non-Athletic) positions that are not filled by a bargaining unit member.
-Qualified bargaining unit members will be given priority status when filling each Schedule B2 (Non-Athletic) position.
+The School District will post to the membership by June 1 of each year the Schedule B2 (Academic) positions that are not filled by a unit employee.
+Qualified unit employees will be given priority status when filling each Schedule B2 (Academic) position.

-Qualified bargaining Unit members who hold a Schedule B2 (Non-Athletic) position(s) will receive a One Hundred Seventy Five dollar (\$175.00) bonus in addition to the Schedule B2 stipend for each extraduty position held during the school year.
+Qualified unit employees who hold a Schedule B2 (Academic) position(s) will receive a One Hundred Seventy-Five Dollars (\$175.00) bonus in addition to the Schedule B2 stipend for each extra-duty position held during the school year.
 This will be true for each year of the contract beginning in 2004-05.
-The percentage shall be based on \$23,000 with the percentages the same as the 1996-97-98 Clawson School District/CEA Collective Bargaining Agreement.
+The percentage shall be based on \$23,690.